Installing 1E Content Distribution Tools

 • Rename the old instruction set from Nomad Core Instructions to 1E Nomad.

-The 1E-Nomad product pack is provided in the 1E Platform download zip, and includes new versions of the same instructions.
 A list of these instructions is provided in 1E-Nomad product pack, which include the two instructions required by Nomad Download Pause.

 Installing Nomad Branch Tools